galah-it/galah-it.github.io/index.md

       url: "https://www.linkedin.com/in/chris-goerner/"
 excerpt: "DevOps as a Service"
 intro:
   - excerpt: "We offer short-term, team-oriented DevOps services to help you achieve your goals.
-Whether it's cloud migration, streamlined CI/CD pipelines, automated infrastructure, or enhanced security, we can embed skilled DevOps engineers with the appropriate expertise into your team for a seamless and efficient collaboration.
-We prioritize clear communication, team integration, and delivering measurable results that make a real difference.
+We can embed skilled DevOps engineers with the appropriate expertise into your team for seamless and efficient collaboration.
+We prioritize clear communication, team integration, and delivering results that make a difference.
 Let's discuss your DevOps challenges and see how we can help your team get things done."
 feature_row:
   - image_path: /images/feature3.jpg
     alt: "Services"